Second variation of Selberg zeta functions and curvature asymptotics: Preliminaries

-Above, $\prim$ denotes the set of conjugacy classes of primitive hyperbolic elements in $\Gamma$.
 The last type of zeta functions which are relevant to our present work are the higher Selberg zeta functions, the first of which was introduced and studied by Kurokawa and Wakayama \cite{Kurokawa2004}:

 More generally, this notion of higher Selberg zeta function was generalized in \cite{Hashimoto2005} who defined a whole procession of higher Selberg zeta functions.
 For $t \in \C$ and $\Re(s) > 1$, let